detocs/detocs/docs/index.md

 ## User interface

+Once DETOCS is running, you can access the user interface via your web browser by navigating to [localhost:8080](http://localhost:8080).
+If something on your system is already making use of port 8080, you can change it to something else in your [detocs-config.json](#detocs-configjson) configuration file.

 ### Scoreboard Tab

 ![The DETOCS scoreboard tab](images/tab_scoreboard.png)

+The scoreboard tab allows you to enter details for the current tournament match, for displaying in an in-game scoreboard.

 #### Player fields

-The scoreboard tab allows you to enter details for the current tournament match.
 The Handle and Prefix fields are used to enter the player's name and sponsor.
 Typing in the Handle field will automatically search the player database for matching players, which can then be selected from the dropdown.
 Note that player details are stored in a database; you should favor selecting existing database entries from the dropdown over re-entering player details, as doing the latter will result in duplicate entries in the [player database](#player-database).